-- HEALTH INSURANCE FUND A fund used to pay health insurance claims and to purchase administrative services and stop loss insurance for the health care plans.
+- HEALTH INSURANCE FUND A fund used to pay health insurance claims and to purchase administrative services for the health care plans.
 Both the Town and the Board of Education pay this fund for health insurance. - SELF INSURANCE RESERVE FUND The Self Insurance Reserve Fund provides coverage for all deductibles on commercial insurance policies and all heart and hypertension claims.

-TOWN OF PLAINVILLE, CONNECTICUT INTERNAL SERVICE FUNDS COMBINING STATEMENT OF NET POSITION JUNE 30, 2018 WITH COMPARATIVE TOTALS FOR 2017
+TOWN OF PLAINVILLE, CONNECTICUT INTERNAL SERVICE FUNDS COMBINING STATEMENT OF NET POSITION JUNE 30, 2019 WITH COMPARATIVE TOTALS FOR 2018